straweb/straweb/README.md

    <p align="center"><img align="center" src="https://leetcard.jacoblin.cool/straweb?theme=wtf&font=Coda%20Caption&ext=heatmap" /></p>
 </details>

----

 <hr>

-###Here are the key highlights distilled:
+### 🖍 Here are the key highlights distilled:

-- Identifies as a Software Technologies Resolutionist with a focus on DevOps, cloud, and software engineering.
+- ♨ Identifies as a Software Technologies Resolutionist with a focus on DevOps, cloud, and software engineering.
-- Skilled in delivering robust, scalable, and automated systems that optimise workflows and bridge technology gaps.
+- 📥 Skilled in delivering robust, scalable, and automated systems that optimise workflows and bridge technology gaps.
-- Strong foundation in both front-end and back-end development, offering a holistic view of the software lifecycle.
+- 🫀 Strong foundation in both front-end and back-end development, offering a holistic view of the software lifecycle.
-- Passionate about transforming ideas into impactful and user-focused solutions.
+- 🍀 Passionate about transforming ideas into impactful and user-focused solutions.
-- Quick to adapt to new tools, frameworks, and cloud-native practices in a fast-evolving tech landscape.
+- 🏤 Quick to adapt to new tools, frameworks, and cloud-native practices in a fast-evolving tech landscape.
-- Driven by continuous learning, innovation, and experimentation with emerging technologies.
+- 📚 Driven by continuous learning, innovation, and experimentation with emerging technologies.
-- Committed to empowering teams with reliable infrastructures and processes that scale with organisational needs.
+- 🎓 Committed to empowering teams with reliable infrastructures and processes that scale with organisational needs.

 Would you like to complement my skills and growth?